faketechlabsberlin/Travel-20/README.md

 # Geting stated:
 - Clone the repo to you machine:
 $ git clone https://github.com/TechLabs-Berlin/Travel-20.git
-- Run on your local machine using a browser of your choice (no dependencies must be installed before running the application localy)
+- Run on your local machine using a browser of your choice (no dependencies must be installed before running the application locally)

 # Credits:
-- contry flags: www.freepik.com from www.flaticon.com
+- country flags: www.freepik.com from www.flaticon.com
 - futura font: https://fontsgeek.com/fonts/Futura-Medium

 # Teams and contributors:
 - UX Team:
 - Data Science Team:
-- Web Development Team: Zuzanna Tarka
+- Web Development Team: Zuzanna Tarka & Natalie Dieckmann